Transport Contract

 POST /sse/chat and Socket.IO chat_message carry the same logical chat request.
 The transport wrapper differs, but the admitted request semantics are shared.

-Logical Message Shape
+Logical Event-Submission Shape

 {